 Depending on your business, there are many ways you can show appreciation for your customers.
 As a small business, using the element of surprise to your advantage can help create positive emotions and enhance your customers’ experience, leading to increased customer retention and advocacy.

-Surprise and delight your customers by providing personalised experiences.
-This can include customised product recommendations, personalised messaging, and exclusive deals based on customer preferences and behaviours.
+Surprise and delight your customers by providing personalized experiences.
+This can include customized product recommendations, personalized messaging, and exclusive deals based on customer preferences and behavior's.

 Do this in your email marketing by creating unique workflows for repeat customers, and potential customers depending on where they’re at in their purchasing journey.
 This can be achieved through tools such as Mailchimp or ActiveCampaign.